 |~1,250||24,500||LW2516ER||230 volts required|

 It bears repeating that the LW8016ER is not quiet, it’s just quieter than other window air conditioners at its price.
-We imagine many people will have some trouble sleeping in the same room as this thing.
-If you’re putting an AC in your bedroom and are worried about noise, take a look at our upgrade pick, the Haier Serenity Series ESAQ408P.
+We imagine plenty of people will have some trouble sleeping in the same room as this thing.
+If you’re putting an AC in your bedroom and are worried about noise, take a look at our upgrade pick, the Frigidaire Gallery FGRQ08L3T1.

-The LW8016ER had the most cumbersome installation of all the window units we tested, but really, it’s not that much tougher to install than other window ACs—they’re all heavy and don’t vary much in this respect.
-This one is 58 pounds, which is heavy but not outrageous for a window AC.
-Compared with the others, it’s deeper and heavier toward the back, so it’s the trickiest to lift and maneuver onto the windowsill.
+The LW8016ER was the most cumbersome to install of all the window units we tested, but only modestly so.
+The worst part is that the weight is lopsided toward the back of the unit, so it feels slightly more treacherous to seat on a windowsill.
+It’s 58 pounds, which is heavy but only 10 pounds heavier than the lightest model we installed.
 Another nitpicky, moderately annoying detail: The side curtains screw in, whereas those of most other units slide in.
 That said, you’ll have to deal with installation only once each spring and once each fall, so it’s not a huge deal.
 Enlist a buddy, use a support bracket, and installation will be fine.

-Compared with other remote controls, the one that comes with the LW8016ER is pretty basic, with no screen and only six buttons.
-That’s not necessarily a bad thing, though, because the simpler interface means it can run on a single AAA battery rather than a pair.
+The remote control that comes with the LW8016ER is pretty basic, compared with those of other ACs, with no screen and only six buttons.
+That’s not necessarily a bad thing, because the simpler interface means it can run on a single AAA battery rather than a pair.
 Plus, some people prefer a stripped-down control scheme.

-Consumer Reports puts the LW8016ER pretty low in its rankings, mainly for this model’s poor noise scores (worse than previous versions of the LG AC, which are still listed in the rankings).
+Consumer Reports puts the LW8016ER pretty low in its rankings, mainly for poor noise scores (worse than previous versions of the LG AC, which are still listed in the rankings at the time of writing).
 According to our measurements, however, this year’s LG runs at just about the same volume as previous versions did.
-Consumer Reports may have tested a faulty unit.
+We’re not sure how they came up with this result.

 If our main pick is unavailable, the Frigidaire FFRE0833S1 is another affordable, widely available window AC.
-It’s also the latest version of the air conditioner that was our main pick for three years running, prior to this update.
+On cooling performance, the FFRE0833S1 works just like our main pick, and its price is also often similar.

-The FFRE0833S1 is still for the most part a fine window AC, but it’s not our top choice for a couple of reasons.
-First, it runs slightly louder (63 dBC on the lowest fan setting, and 67 dBC on the max setting) and makes a higher-pitched tone than our main pick does.
+But it’s not our top choice for a couple of reasons.
+First, it runs slightly louder (63 dBC on the lowest fan setting, and 67 dBC on the max setting) and with a more noticeable, higher-pitched whine.
 You’ll have to raise your voice and turn up the TV just that much more, and it’ll be a greater struggle to fall asleep near this thing.
-(This year’s version is notably louder than last year’s—a change we believe is related to new energy efficiency standards.)

 Some little user-control features are lacking, too.
 The disc-shaped fan blades on the FFRE0833S1 permanently blow at least some air toward the right side of the unit, even if you direct most of it to the left.
 That can be annoying if it’s near your bed, blowing cold air on your neck all night.
 It also doesn’t have a drain, so in very humid conditions it can start to make an obnoxious flickering, bubbling noise as the fan passes through the pool of condensed water built up in the baseplate.
-You’ll need to manually tilt the unit to drain it to make the noise stop.
+You’ll need to manually tilt the unit to drain it to make the noise stop if that happens to you.

 In its favor, though, the Frigidaire FFRE0833S1 is easier to install than our main pick.
 It’s 10 pounds lighter, with a smaller chassis and a more-centered weight distribution.
 Also, its side curtains slide in, rather than screw in, saving a few minutes of work and frustration.

-The FFRE0833S1 also has a more-robust remote, with an LCD screen and its own built-in thermostat.
+The FFRE0833S1 also has a feature-heavy remote control, including a built-in thermostat and a basic screen.
 The idea is that with the “remote sensing” mode enabled, the AC will keep running until the air near the remote (which could be on the opposite side of the room from the AC unit) reaches the target temperature, rather than the air near the AC itself.
-That said, the remote thermostat that came with last year’s version of this air conditioner was wildly inaccurate.
-We’d put it next to the AC unit itself and the readings between the remote’s thermostat and the AC’s thermostat would be off by four or five degrees.
+That said, we’ve tested multiple versions of this remote over the last few years and it’s always been wildly inaccurate.
+The calibration is way off, by about four degrees compared with the main unit.
 Other users shared similar experiences.
-The latest remote looks identical to the older models’, so though we haven’t tested this particular feature yet, we’d expect the same discrepancy.
+But the remote didn’t influence our pick one way or the other.

-At its lowest fan setting and with the cooling mode turned on, the Friedrich Chill runs at 57 dBC.
-That’s 5 dBC quieter than our main pick, a substantial difference.
-At the medium and high fan settings, the Chill is also 5 to 6 dBC quieter than any other window AC.
-We didn’t register any annoying frequency spikes, either.
-This model isn’t silent, but if you can fall asleep while you watch TV, you can fall asleep near this air conditioner.
+At its lowest fan setting and with the cooling mode turned on, the Haier ESAQ406T runs at just 54.5 dBC.
+That’s almost 8 dBC quieter than our main pick, a very obvious difference.
+At the high fan setting, the ESAQ406T is also at least 6 dBC quieter than any other run-of-the-mill window AC.
+Our tests didn’t register any annoying frequency spikes, and the sound of the compressor switching on should be less jarring than that of other window units available.
+It’s just about the quietest AC you can get—ever so slightly louder than the Frigidaire Gallery FGRQ08L3T1 that we prefer.
+If you can fall asleep while you watch TV, you can fall asleep near this air conditioner.

-Haier makes a cheaper window AC, the ESA408R, and it’s by far the noisiest air conditioner we’ve ever tested.
+Haier makes a cheaper window AC, the ESA408R, which we tested in summer 2016.
+It’s by far the noisiest air conditioner we’ve ever heard.
 At the highest fan setting, it cracked 70 dBC, which is irritatingly loud.

 Sears sells some Kenmore-branded air conditioners.
 They’re just rebadged versions of Frigidaire ACs, so the same conclusions apply.